T-Yashwanth/Learning-Resources/Embeddings/Embeddings.md

 6. **Document Embeddings**: Represent entire documents as vectors, capturing their overall content and meaning.

+---

 # Word Embedding

 Word embedding is a technique in natural language processing (NLP) where words or phrases from a vocabulary are mapped to vectors of real numbers.
 This mapping allows words with similar meanings to have similar representations in a high-dimensional space, capturing semantic relationships between words.

+# old methods or slow methods

+# Bag of Words (BoW) and TF-IDF
+Bag of Words (BoW) and TF-IDF are fundamental techniques in natural language processing used for text representation and feature extraction.
+Let's explore each in detail:

+- **Bag of Words (BoW)**:
+Bag of Words is a simple yet effective method for representing text data.
+It involves the following steps:

+- Tokenization: Breaking down the text into individual words or tokens.
+Vocabulary Creation: Creating a vocabulary of all unique words across the entire corpus.
+- Vectorization: Representing each document as a vector where each element corresponds to the frequency of a word from the vocabulary in that document.

+#### Example:

+    Consider two sentences:

+    "The cat is sleeping on the couch."
+    "The dog is resting on the sofa."

+    The vocabulary would be: ["the", "cat", "is", "sleeping", "on", "couch", "dog", "resting", "sofa"].

+    The BoW representation would be:

+    Sentence 1: [2, 1, 1, 1, 1, 1, 0, 0, 0]
+    Sentence 2: [2, 0, 1, 0, 1, 0, 1, 1, 1]

+    BoW treats each word independently and does not consider the order of words, hence the term "bag of words."
+It's useful for tasks like text classification and information retrieval but has limitations, such as not capturing word order or semantic relationships.

+# TF-IDF (Term Frequency-Inverse Document Frequency)
+TF-IDF is an extension of the BoW model that takes into account the importance of words in the entire corpus.
+It consists of two components:

+- **Term Frequency (TF)**: Measures how frequently a term appears in a document.
+It's calculated as:

+    TF(t,d)=Total number of terms in document dNumber of times term t appears in document d​

+- **Inverse Document Frequency (IDF)**: Measures the importance of a term across the entire corpus.
+It's calculated as:

+    IDF(t)=log(Number of documents with term t / Total number of documents​)

+    The TF-IDF score for a term in a document is then:

+    TF-IDF(t,d)=TF(t,d) × IDF(t)

+#### Example:

+    Using the same sentences as above:

+    "The cat is sleeping on the couch."
+    "The dog is resting on the sofa."

+    The TF-IDF scores would be calculated for each word based on its frequency in the document and its rarity across the corpus.
+For instance, "cat" and "couch" would have higher TF-IDF scores in the first sentence because they are unique to that sentence, while "the" and "is" would have lower scores due to their commonality.

+    TF-IDF helps in distinguishing important words in a document by giving higher weights to terms that are frequent in a document but rare in the corpus.
+It's widely used in information retrieval, text mining, and document classification.

+#### Comparison
+- **BoW**: Simple and straightforward, but does not account for the importance of words across the corpus.
+- **TF-IDF**: More sophisticated, as it considers both the frequency of words in a document and their rarity across the corpus, making it more effective for many applications.

+In summary, while BoW provides a basic representation of text, TF-IDF enhances this representation by weighting words based on their significance, making it a more powerful tool for many NLP tasks.

 - some popular methods are:
     1. **Word2Vec**: Developed by Google, Word2Vec can create word embeddings using two architectures: ***Continuous Bag of Words (CBOW) and Skip-gram***.
 CBOW predicts a target word based on its context, while Skip-gram predicts context words given a target word.